UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week11_tut_simplebt.rst

 --------------------------
 Once the tree has been generated, it is possible to save it as a .xml file in your ``bt_demos/behavior_tree_xml`` directory.
 Save the file as ``bt_example_0.xml``.

 You will notice that the .xml file looks different to most of the example behaviour tree files you will see.
-This is because Groot uses "Explicit" notation rather than "Compact" notation, and it is somewhat of a pain...
+This is because Groot uses "Explicit" notation rather than "Compact" notation, and as a ROS user it is somewhat of a pain...

 Explicit Vs Compact Notation